uN1K0Rn86/dungeon-generator/documentation/implementation_document.md

 - Prim's algorithm could be optimized by using a priority queue to process outgoing edges.
 This way the algorithm wouldn't have to iterate over the whole set every time, improving time complexity to ***O((V+E) log V)***.

+- The A* algorithm can currently form two hallways between rooms in some cases.
+This happens because the rooms don't have assigned "door" tiles, and sometimes the algorithm finds an alternate path before an existing one.
+This could be fixed by assigning door tiles to rooms.

 ## LLM Usage

 ChatGPT was used to check syntax and help with matplotlib (examples only) and for brainstorming how to test algorithms.
 All code was written independently of LLMs.